ShobhitTomer/Basic_Portfolio/README.md

 - Open `js/script.js` to add or modify any JavaScript functionality.
 - Currently, JavaScript is used minimally.
 Feel free to add more interactivity if needed.

-## License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 Thank you for using the Basic Portfolio template.
 I hope it helps you create a beautiful and professional online presence!